bc4040/srt-gateway/README.md

 # Run with Docker

 Be sure to set the environment variables in your Docker run command

  ```
  docker run --rm -it -e "PASSPHRASE_IN=<passwordhere>" -e "PASSPHRASE_OUT1=<passwordhere>" srt-gateway
 ```

+In production, set restart policy to unless-stopped so that the application will restart after loss of ingest (the application gracefully closes when the ingest socket closes)